mhowlett/rnanomsg/README.md

 ## rnanomsg

-rnanomsg is an R binding for <a href="http://nanomsg.org">nanomsg</a>.
+An R binding for <a href="http://nanomsg.org">nanomsg</a>.

 ### Development Status

-Check back again in about a week..

 Getting fairly complete now but mostly untested.
+I wouldn't use it yet, come back in about a week.

-Is now a package, but it probably won't build/install correctly on your system (unless it's Ubuntu 14.04)
+It is now a package, but it probably won't build/install correctly on your system (unless it's Ubuntu 14.04)

+Code review appreciated from anyone who has experience with R/C interop.

 ### Install Notes